Meerut Metro

 Shatabdi Nagar Meerut Metro Station

 Shatabdi Nagar Metro Station is under NCRTC, and its station code is A13.
-It will be an elevated station.
+It is an elevated station.
 The station’s address is near Shopprix Mall.
-This station is expected to open by October 2025.
-Shatabdi Nagar Metro Station will have a direct interchange with Delhi-Meerut RRTS.
+Shatabdi Nagar Metro Station will have a direct interchange with the Delhi-Meerut RRTS.

 Brahmapuri Meerut Metro Station

 Brahmapuri Metro Station is under NCRTC, and its station code is A14.
-It will be an elevated station.
+It is an elevated station.
 The station’s address is near Transport Nagar (TP Nagar).
-This station is expected to open by October 2025.

 Meerut Central Meerut Metro Station